 - Loan-making funds must consider environmental aspects of all potentially funded projects

-A major focus of the Environmental Law is to protect all forms of environmental mediums (the water, air, land, and soil surrounding humans, including habitats, natural systems and processes) from pollution, harm, or negative impact, in line with the regulations.
+A major focus of the Environmental Law in Saudi Arabia is to protect all forms of environmental mediums (the water, air, land, and soil surrounding humans, including habitats, natural systems and processes) from pollution, harm, or negative impact, in line with the regulations.
 This includes requiring phase-out plans required for activities (import, export, production, disposal, etc.) involving ozone-depleting and air-polluting substances.

 Licenses or permits are required to: